FAQ (Frequently Asked Questions) on Intelligence

 -

-while a person with low ability in one domain is likely to show low ability across the board.
+while a person with low ability in one area is likely to show low ability across the board.

-This phenomenon is the foundation of concepts like mental retardation or intellectual disability—conditions that would make no sense if general intelligence did not exist.
+This phenomenon underlies concepts such as intellectual disability—conditions that would make no sense if general intelligence did not exist.

 As psychologist Arthur Jensen put it: